Links on Android Authority may earn us a commission. Learn more.

 Users have sometimes found Kodi not working as expected.
 There have been complaints of strange bugs, random crashes, and freezing.

 - First, make sure that the apps are updated to the latest version.
-In case of the Android and iOS apps, you should be able to keep the apps automatically updated via the Google Play Store and Apple App Store respectively.
+In the case of the Android and iOS apps, you should be able to keep the apps automatically updated via the Google Play Store and Apple App Store respectively.
 In the case of Windows, the app can be updated automatically if you install Kodi via the Windows Store.
-If not, you will have to manually download the installer from the Kodi download page here, where you will also find the installer for MacOS and an installation guide for Linux.
+If not, you will have to manually download the installer from the Kodi download page here, where you will also find the installer for macOS and an installation guide for Linux.

 - Hardware acceleration is one of the main reasons that cause problems with Kodi not working.
 Disabling it may be enough to fix any issues you are facing.
 Go to the Settings menu by clicking or tapping on the gear icon found in the menu on the left.
 Open Player Settings.
 You will see a gear icon at the bottom left with the word Basic or Standard next to it.
 Toggle through the options and set it to Expert.
 Now under the Video settings, scroll down to “Allow hardware acceleration” and disable it (or both in the case of the Android app).
 Keep in mind that this disabling hardware acceleration fix for Kodi not working is mostly for issues with the Android app but may work on other platforms as well.

 - You can also try clearing the cache and see if that fixes any issues.
 If you have an Android device, go to Settings – Apps and tap on Kodi.
 Tap on Storage and then tap on Clear Cache.
-Unfortunately, the process isn’t as simple when it comes to a Windows, MacOS, or Linux installation.
+Unfortunately, the process isn’t as simple when it comes to a Windows, macOS, or Linux installation.
 However, useful and detailed guides are available online and a step-by-step rundown will be below.

 Problem #2 – “Failed to install a dependency” error